Sakura Bakushin O: Five-year-old season

 For 1994, Sakura Bakushin O's trainer aimed to run him in the spring at the Yasuda Kinen, a Grade I event of 1600 meters, despite the horse having not won at that distance yet.
-In preparation, Sakura Bakushin O was initially entered in to the Tokyo Shimbun Hai, a race of similar distance, but due to the handicap that would be assigned to him in this race, he was withdrawn and instead entered in to the Lord Derby Challenge Trophy, a 1200 meter race.
+In preparation, Sakura Bakushin O was initially entered in to the Tokyo Shimbun Hai, a race of similar distance, but due to the handicap that would be assigned to him in this race, he was withdrawn and instead entered in to the Lord Derby Challenge Trophy, a 1200-meter race.
 Sakura Bakushin O won again, pulling out to such a large lead that his jockey was able to pull up before the finish line.
 In May, Sakura Bakushin O was entered in the Yasuda Kinen as planned.
-In 1994, the Yasuda Kinen had reached international Grade 1 status, as so attracted entry from multiple horses from overseas, including the American horses Zieten and Ski Paradise, the British horse Sayyedati, and the French horse Dolphin Street.
+In 1994, the Yasuda Kinen had reached international Grade 1 status, and so attracted entry from multiple horses from overseas, including the American horses Zieten and Ski Paradise, the British horse Sayyedati, and the French horse Dolphin Street.
 Sakura Bakushin O was third favorite entering the race, with Dolphin Street the favorite.
 During the race, Sakura Bakushin O was toward the front for most of the race and led entering the final straight, but was unable to keep up in the final straight and fell to fourth, while the horse North Flight took victory.

 Sakura Bakushin O was rested for the summer before returning in autumn, with his trainer aiming for a potential run in the autumn Tenno Sho.
 In early October, he was entered in to the Grade 2 Mainichi Ōkan in preparation for this attempt, marking the first time since 1992 that he ran a race of 1800 meters.
 He entered the race as the fourth favorite.
 Sakura Bakushin O led for some of the race, but slipped to fourth, with the eventual Tenno Sho winner Nehai Caesar taking victory.
 With this loss, his trainer decided to abandon running the Tenno Sho and return to shorter distance races again.